GEX & Options Flow: The Market's Hidden Price Roadmap

 Step 2 — Classify the environment

 Above zero gamma = range day likely.
 Below = trending day.
 This single level sets the session bias.
+Then add a second layer: check Delta tilt — if aggregate delta is negative (put-heavy), dealers lean short and rallies face structural resistance.
+Positive delta tilt means dealers are long, supporting upside.

 Step 3 — Set levels, not guesses